Northern, Central and Southern Vietnam

-Northern Vietnam, Central Vietnam and Southern Vietnam are the three main historical, geographical and cultural regions within Vietnam.
+Northern Vietnam, Central Vietnam and Southern Vietnam are the three main geographical and cultural regions within Vietnam.
 Each region consists of subregions, with considerable cultural differences originating from each subregions.
 The regional names below have been used by the Vietnamese governments since 1975 (see also: Subdivisions of Vietnam):

 Regions of Vietnam.
 The Paracel Islands and the Spratly Islands (not shown here) are parts of South Central Coast.